julianfigueroaGL/gorilla-cast-docs/docs/intro/index.md

 The main functionalities or requirements for this application are:

 - **Track List:** it's required to have a place where users can view all the available tracks that they can reproduce.
 This list should also include a search box where you can search whether by track name or artist.
-- **Player:** it's required to allow users to reproduce all the available tracks, they can also move to the next or previous track if available.
+- **Player:** it's required to allow users to reproduce all the available tracks, they can also go forward and backward 10 seconds if available.
-- **Global Search:** it's required to have a global search tool that allo users to search across all the available tracks whether favorites or not.
+- **Global Search:** it's required to have a global search tool that allow users to search across all the available tracks whether favorites or not.
 - **Details View:** it's required to have a detailed view for each track.
 This view is going to include the complete information of the track plus actions to add comments, add/remove to favorites and share.
 - **Favorites List** it's required to allow users to have a place where they can save their favorite tracks.
 They can add to favorites every track they want, and also they will have a place to see all the tracks already added to this list.
 This list should also include a search utility where they can filter by track name or artist.
 - **Dashboard:** it's required to have a dashboard or home page that includes a recommended track (randomly selected), a shortcut to favorites and also to the list of all the tracks.
 This last two lists should limited to 5 elements.